-The social worker reports for post-disposition hearings must state whether the parent is actively participating in counseling, treatment, 12-step programs, and/or Dependency Drug Court as ordered; the number of sessions or meetings missed, if any; whether those absences were excused; and the results of each urinalysis.
-The court may consider noncompliance with the orders described in this rule to be a failure to participate regularly in a court-ordered treatment program, which eventually may result in a termination of efforts to reunify the family.
+The social worker reports for post-disposition hearings must state whether the parent is actively participating in the court-ordered case plan and Dependency Drug Court, if ordered.

 (Adopted 7/1/2003; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2016)
+1/1/2006; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2016; Rev. 1/1/2022)

-Fax Filing
+Filing by Fax or Email

-Any petition to be filed under Welfare and Institutions Code section 300, 342, 387, 388, or 827 may be filed by fax by a named party to the proceeding, an attorney of record in the proceeding, the HHSA, the Probation Department, the D.A.'s Office, County Counsel, or a CASA volunteer appointed in the case.
-The faxed document must comport in form to the original, must be legible, and must bear a legible signature verifying the truth of the information in the petition or report.
-The first page transmitted must be the Fax Filing Cover Sheet--Juvenile (Judicial Council form JV-520), followed immediately by the document to be filed.
+Any petition to be filed under Welfare and Institutions Code section 300, 342, 387, 388, or 827 and a Tribal Information Form (Judicial Council form ICWA-100) may be filed by fax or email by a named party to the proceeding, an attorney of record in the proceeding, the HHSA, the Probation Department, the D.A.'s Office, County Counsel, an Indian tribe, or a CASA volunteer appointed in the case.
+The faxed or emailed document must comport in form to the original, must be legible, and must bear a legible signature verifying the truth of the information in the petition or report.
+If filed by fax, the first page transmitted must be the Fax Filing Cover Sheet--Juvenile (Judicial Council form JV-520), followed immediately by the document to be filed.
 Neither the Cover Sheet nor any special handling instructions shall be filed or retained by the court.

-Further details about fax filing requirements, including the fax number and the hours during which fax filings will be accepted, may be obtained by contacting the Juvenile Court Business Office.
-Fax filings must comply with the requirements of California Rules of Court, rule 5.522.
-(Adopted 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2015)
+Further details about fax and email filing requirements may be obtained by contacting the Juvenile Court Business Office.
+Fax and email filings must comply with the requirements of California Rules of Court, rule 5.522.

+(Adopted 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2015; Rev. 1/1/2022)